THE WONDERS OF SICILY

 LIMITED TO 12 GUESTS

-(includes in-Sicily group transportation, all very highly ranked 3-star and 4-star hotels,
+(includes in-Sicily group transportation, all highly ranked 3-star and 4-star hotels,

 all group tours, escort for entire tour, and much more . . .)